Abrams63/Abrams63/README.md

 </div>
 <br />

-# 👋 Hi there, I'm Abrams
+# 👋 Ｈｉ　ｔｈｅｒｅ，　Ｉ＇ｍ　Ａｂｒａｍｓ

 I'm a Developer focused on machine learning, data analysis, and AI integration.
 I have a solid foundation in software engineering, working with databases (SQL/NoSQL), version control systems etc. I learn quickly, I like to solve complex problems and work in a team.
 I have analytical thinking, attention to detail and strive to develop in the field of software development, especially in the direction of system or application programming